 Welcome to the second episode in our “Ethics in Focus” series.
 These bonus episodes get right to the point for people with backgrounds in ethics or philosophy.
 There are no explanations, just the full-length interviews with some of our expert guests.
 Regularly scheduled episodes of Examining Ethics will still be released at the end of every month.
 But every once and a while, keep an eye out for one of these “Ethics in Focus” interviews.
 Today’s edition of “Ethics in Focus” features a conversation with David Benatar and David Wasserman, authors of Debating Procreation: Is It Wrong to Reproduce? out now from Oxford University Press.

 When thinking about whether or not to become a parent, there is a lot more at stake than just deciding when you’re ready or if you even want to.
 But what are the questions we should be asking ourselves when we think about parenting?
 In this episode, we discuss the ethics of having children and more with Samantha Brennan and Sarah Hannan, the editors of Permissible Progeny: The Morality of Procreation and Parenting, out now from Oxford University Press.

 In this episode we hear from producers Sandra and Christiane about their voices.
-Our host Andy interviews Rebecca Gordon about her new book Mainstreaming Torture, and Robin Zheng discusses her work on racialized sexual preferences.
+We’ve also got an interview with Rebecca Gordon about her new book Mainstreaming Torture, and Robin Zheng discusses her work on racialized sexual preferences.
 Continue reading →